gihanpanapitiya/SWnet/README.md

 ## Running the model for CSA models for cross-study validation

 1. Download and process data.
-Set the following parameters in the swnet_ccle_model.txt
+Set the following parameters in the swnet_ccle_model.txt.
+We have to set cross_study=True for this case.
 ```
-data_source= chose one from these: 'ccle_candle' 'gcsi_candle', 'gdscv1_candle', 'gdscv2_candle', 'ctrpv2_candle'
+data_source = ctrpv2_candle # the name of the data_set the model will be trained with (chose one from these: 'ccle_candle' 'gcsi_candle', 'gdscv1_candle', 'gdscv2_candle', 'ctrpv2_candle')
+other_ds = 'ccle_candle, gcsi_candle, gdscv1_candle' # other datasets the trained model will be tested with. specify these datasets seperated by a comma. eg: 'ccle_candle' 'gcsi_candle', 'gdscv1_candle'
 cross_study=True
 data_split_id=0
 metric='auc' or 'ic50'